 The operating license was originally obtained on November 20, 2006 and renewed in 2008 and 2012.
-The operating license expires in August 2022 and the Company will submit an extension request with SEMAD in the second quarter of 2022.
-Permitting of new activities, such as the mining of the southwest pit and tailings dam raise, progressed well in 2021 with the Company receiving both installation and operating licenses for the southwest pit and an installation license for the tailing dam raise.
-Simultaneously, the Company has been engaged since 2019 with SEMAD in a legislated process to consolidate a number of other historical permits and activities into a single permit (Unification License) which would streamline permit management and oversight for both the Company and SEMAD.
-This Unification License process would regularize various historical technical non-compliances which have developed since the mine began operating in 2006 including, certain historical operational activities taking place on the basis of expired permits or preliminary permits (such as installation permits) or outside of the defined permit requirements.
-In February 2022, MMIC was formally accepted by SEMAD into the Unification License process and, subject to satisfaction of the specified conditions, expects to receive a Unification License in 2023.
+The operating license renewal was submitted in April 2022 and is under review.
+In parallel, MMIC has submitted the operating license renewal through the Unification Permit process described below.
+Permitting of new activities progressed well in 2022 and 2023 with the Company receiving additional approvals including the Feijao low-grade stockpile installation license, the South low-grade stockpile operation license, the Tailings Facilities Storage operation license, amongst others.

+Simultaneously, the Company has been engaged since 2019 with SEMAD in a legislated process to consolidate a number of other historical permits and activities into a single permit ("Unification License") which would streamline permit management and oversight for both the Company and SEMAD.
+In February 2022, MMIC signed a term of commitment ("TCA") with SEMAD to regularize various historical technical non-compliances which have developed since the mine began operating in 2006 including, certain historical operational activities taking place on the basis of expired permits or preliminary permits (such as installation permits) or outside of the defined permit requirements.
+SEMAD attested that MMIC fulfilled the TCA and formally recommended the Unified License.
+MMIC will submit the Unified License application by February 2024 prior to the TCA expiration date.
+MMIC expects to receive the Unified License in 2024.

 Chapada operates under Lundin Mining's Responsible Mining Management System (RMMS) and corresponding health, safety, environment, and community standards.
 This system undergoes a third-party audit to ensure continued compliance with those standards and guidance documents.
 In addition, the site is both certified under OHSAS - 18001 for health and safety and ISO- 14001 for environmental management.
 Chapada Mine's health and safety management system was converted from is OHSAS-18001 and recertified under ISO-45001 and ISO-14001 in September 2022.
 Chapada has a valid MCP, which is updated periodically.
 The closure plan is submitted (i) periodically to the State Environmental Agency, with the next version expected to be submitted following final approval of the Unification License; and (ii) every five years to the ANM, with the last version submitted in June 2022.